HJSFoundation/WorkReportPDF/readme.md

 Things you may want to cover:

-* Ruby version
+* Ruby version - 2.3.0p0 on ubuntu

-* System dependencies
+* System dependencies - postgresql

+sudo sudo service postgresql start

 * Configuration